abangmik/pcloud-sdk/README.md

 ## Discover More

 Are you looking for a powerful solution to enhance your JavaScript projects?
 The Pcloud SDK is your answer!
-For a detailed exploration of its features and how to get started, visit [this link](https://blog.moddereducation.com/2024/12/discover-pcloud-sdk-free-storage-for.html).
+For a detailed exploration of its features and how to get started, visit [the documentation](https://blog.moddereducation.com/2024/12/discover-pcloud-sdk-free-storage-for.html).

 ## Closing